 After only fourteen months of operation, the American government decided to close the camp and to make the Mountain Park Hotel a hospital for wounded American soldiers.
 Some of the detainees were placed in jobs outside the camp.
 On Friday, August 30, 1918, the remainder were finally sent to Fort Oglethorpe where new barracks were being built.

 Because of the warm friendships that had developed with the townspeople of Hot Springs, many of them came back after the war with their families.
-A few remained in America and because naturalized U.S. citizens.
+A few remained in America and became naturalized U.S. citizens.

 When the armistice was announced on Monday, November 11, 1918, the German band reportedly played all night.